webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

-With that we saved some space (33%) and, potentially a similar amount of processing when computing vertices in the vertex shader.
+With that we saved some space (33%) and, potentially a similar amount of processing when computing vertices in the vertex shader as it's possible the GPU can reuse vertices it has already calculated.

 {{{example url="../webgpu-vertex-buffers-index-buffer.html"}}}

 Note that we could have also used an index buffer with the storage buffer example from [the previous article](webgpu-storage-buffers.html).
-In that case `vertex_index` that's passed in matches the index from the index buffer.
+In that case the value from `@builtin(vertex_index)` that's passed in matches the index from the index buffer.

 Next up we'll cover [textures](webgpu-textures.html).